MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 ## 2: Protect against threats in Office 365

-Office 365 includes a variety of threat protection features.
+All Office 365 plans include a variety of threat protection features.
 Bumping up protection for these features takes just a few minutes.
 - Anti-malware protection
 - Protection from malicious URLs and files
 - Anti-phishing protection